LUCID TRADING ARTICLE · RULES

 Why it works: Choppy markets destroy thin buffers.
 Patience > forcing trades.

-Strategy 3: Request Partial Payout (Funded Accounts)
+Strategy 3: Know What a Payout Does to Your Buffer (Funded Accounts)

 Example: